Netlia/documentation/DeviceComunication/DeviceComunication.md

 All information, configuration and counter variables retained in the device memory are restored to their default values.There are only two exceptions to this - the device mode and the restart counter ([restart message](#restart)).

-A reboot will cause all processes to abort.
+A restart will cause all processes to abort.
 For example, if the restart button is pressed after a hard restart, the device does not send a transport message, but sends a restart message, and then behaves as after a standard restart.

 ### Hard restart